 Follow the Fairy Tale Trail

-As part of the London literature festival this year there will be a magical do-it-yourself adventure.
-You will be given a trail kit and you’ll have to find your way through the fairy tale trail through puzzle solving, drawing and games.
-Those who complete the trail will get a reward at the end!
+At Kew Gardens this year there will be a magical do-it-yourself Gruffalo Trail adventure.
+You will be given a trail pack and you’ll have to find your way through the fairy tale trail through puzzle-solving, finding footprints and feathers.

 Spend a Day at the Museum and Go Ice Skating

-The Natural History Museum will be opening their ice skating rink on October 19th this year.
+The Natural History Museum will be opening its ice skating rink in October this year.
 Spend the day visiting with the dinosaurs and then head outside for some ice skating!

 Find out more about the London Eye here.